WillowTree1184/RazorCookieAuthService/README.md

 //Configure the AuthController
 AuthController.loginPageURL = "/login";
 ```
-Done!
+And...Done!
 As you see, it's as easy as a pie.

 ## Configrue your project
 Add namespace to `_Imports.razor`